untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 - **Cache ownership** means unloading just clears references, actual GPU memory is reused if the same mesh comes back into range
 - **Geometry-only load gate** prevents texture upgrades from blocking mesh loads — each domain is budgeted independently
 - **Texture relief before geometry eviction** means a drop in distant texture resolution is always preferred over a missing mesh
+- **Split geometry/texture pools** (`geometryBudget` + `textureBudget`) give each domain an independent ceiling and high-water mark — a texture-heavy scene cannot crowd out geometry loads and vice versa
+- **Runtime device budget probing** — `geometryBudget` and `textureBudget` are derived at init from `MTLDevice.recommendedMaxWorkingSetSize` (macOS) or `os_proc_available_memory()` (visionOS/iOS) rather than hardcoded platform defaults; budgets adapt to actual device headroom
+- **SceneRootTransform consistency** — all distance calculations (GeometryStreamingSystem, LODSystem, inline LOD upload helpers) pass camera position through `SceneRootTransform.shared.effectiveCameraPosition()` so XR physical-head movement and scene-root translations are applied uniformly; raw `cameraComponent.localPosition` is never used directly for distance math
+- **Camera sync always runs** — `syncStreamingCameraPosition()` executes every frame regardless of the `loading` flag; decoupling it from the loading guard prevents the streaming camera from freezing while an asset load is in flight
+- **OS memory pressure subscription** — `DispatchSource.makeMemoryPressureSource` fires proactive texture shedding and geometry eviction before the OS escalates to process termination; the response runs on the next `update()` tick to stay single-threaded
+- **evictLRU per-call cap** — the `maxEvictions` parameter (default `Int.max`) bounds single-frame eviction work; the OS pressure path uses 16 per pass so a `.critical` burst doesn't spike one frame; remaining candidates spill to subsequent ticks
+- **CPU heap release on critical pressure** — on `.critical`, after geometry eviction, `ProgressiveAssetLoader.releaseWarmAsset()` is called for every warm root, freeing the MDLAsset CPU heap the OS measures; rehydration context survives so cold re-stream from disk is transparent